EvilWatermelon/Adversarial-Machine-Learning/README.md

 # TODO
 - [ ] Write the problems in the introduction
-- [ ] Explain all section in 1 - 2 sentenc
+- [ ] Explain all section in 1 - 2 sentences
+- [ ] Add log function to the framework